second-state/interest-earner-smart-contract/test/test_schedule.md

 - [x] a user can not stake tokens if there is not enough STATE in the reserve pool (relative to their investement)
 - [x] the owner can remove spare STATE from the reserve pool only (actual exact amount of reserve pool which is not allocated to a user)
 - [x] a user can not un stake tokens whilst the term is still in play
+- [x] a user can not stake tokens if they do not have that amount of tokens freely available in their wallet

 ### Restaking
 - [ ] a user can not RE stake tokens if there is not enough STATE in the reserve pool (relative to their investement)